Barnaby Ralph

+Barnaby Ralph (born 14 October 1969 in London) is a British academic and professional virtuoso recorder player.

+Ralph has performed music in a wide range of styles, from medieval and baroque to post-avant garde.
+He has had contemporary works written for him by a number of well-known composers, including Betty Beath, Masturneh Nazarian, and Anika Mittendorf.
+His recording of Beath’s ‘Night Song’ appears on the disc 'American Dream' and the piece itself was dedicated to Barnaby Ralph.

+Academic career

-Barnaby Ralph (born 14 October 1969) is a professional virtuoso recorder player.
-He studied with a number of teachers, including Rosalind Kelly and John Martin in Australia and Hans Maria Kneihs in Vienna.
+Ralph studied with a number of teachers, including Rosalind Kelly and John Martin in Australia and Hans Maria Kneihs in Vienna.
+He received a Ph.D. from the University of Queensland.
+He is currently a professor in the Graduate School of Humanities and Sociology at the Hongo campus of the University of Tokyo, where he teaches English literature.
+Previously, he was a professor at Seikei University, Japan, where he taught British literature and culture.

 In 2000, he was awarded the Postgraduate Association Medal of Excellence as the top Masters graduate from the Queensland Conservatorium of Music.
 Ralph has appeared worldwide on the concert stage as a soloist in chamber recitals, in orchestras, as well as on radio and television.
 His ongoing partnership with the Belgian harpsichordist Huguette Brassine has produced a recording of the sonatas of Francesco Barsanti that was released internationally by Naxos Records in 2006.
 The recording gained favourable reviews, and excerpts were played on Australian radio.

-Ralph has performed music in a wide range of styles, from medieval and baroque to post-avant garde.
-He has had contemporary works written for him by a number of well-known composers, including Betty Beath, Masturneh Nazarian, and Anika Mittendorf.
-His recording of Beath’s ‘Night Song’ appears on the disc 'American Dream' and the piece itself was dedicated to Barnaby Ralph.
-Ralph is also active as a lecturer, teacher, musical instrument maker, and musicologist.
-He is currently living and performing in Tokyo, Japan, where he is a professor in the faculty of humanities at Seikei University.

 Publications

-With Huguette Brassine, Barnaby Ralph edited the score of Barsanti's Complete Original Recorder Sonatas, published by Dolce.
+With harpsichordist Huguette Brassine, Barnaby Ralph edited the score of Barsanti's Complete Original Recorder Sonatas, published by Dolce.

 Ralph's review of harpsichordist Elizabeth Anderson's The Convict Harpsichordist was published in the journal, Early Music.

 Ralph's teaching article "Modern recorder music, techniques and classroom applications" was published in Australian journal, Bulletin (Kodaly Music Education Institute of Australia).

-Recordings

-2006: Francesco Barsanti: The complete recorder sonatas, Op.
-1. With Louise King (Violoncello) and Huguette Brassine (Harpsichord).
-Naxos (8.557944).

-July 2003: ‘Discord on the Danube’.
-Blue Minor Records, Vienna.

-Jan 2001: ‘American Dream’.
-Jade Records (JADCD-1090).

-Dec 2000: ‘Sonic Textures’.
-Chailight (cpcd01).
+With Kei Hibino and Henry Johnson, Ralph co-edited the book Music in the Making of Modern Japan (Palgrave, 2021).